NeuroMET/Code_for_Paper_Myo-inositol_Goschel2021/notebooks/README.md

 # 2. Preprocessing pipeline for resting state functional MRI data

 Resting state functional MRI data which were acquired using a 7T whole-body Magnetom MRI system (Siemens Healthineers, Erlangen, Germany) were prepocessed using the standard preprocessing pipeline of *fMRIPrep* 20.1.1 (@fmriprep1; @fmriprep2; RRID:SCR_016216), which is based on *Nipype* 1.5.0 (@nipype1; @nipype2; RRID:SCR_002502).

-### The following preprocessing steps were performed:
+The following preprocessing steps were performed.

 ## 2.1 Anatomical data preprocessing